 The Torquay Gateway Scheme will open up key sites for existing and planned employment, capitalising upon the South Devon Highway’s to reduce journey times and increase trip journey time reliability.
 This will provide more confidence to inward investors remote to the area that access into the Town and the designated future growth areas is dependable, aiding existing businesses and encouraging new investment in new commercial and housing schemes.

-The proposal consists of the following improvements:
+The scheme consists of the following improvements:

 - Scott’s Bridge – Provide a left lane for northbound A3022 traffic for 60metres, mark a waiting box for right turning northbound traffic, lining for east / west movements